networkoptix/web_packages/open/packages/webrtc-stream-manager/README.md

 ## What can it do?

 The exported `WebRTCStreamManager` class handles establishing a WebRTC connection with the mediaserver.
-When initializing the connection, a video element could optionally be passed as an argument which would bind that element to the stream.
-The stream it itself is also exposed on the return `Observable` to allow flexibility.
+When initializing the connection using the `connect` static method, a video element could optionally be passed as an argument to be used to gather metrics as part of the stream switching algorithm.

 The `WebRTCStreamManager` defaults to showing live but also allows for updating the playback position to play streams from archive.
 The playback position could also be updated; when the position is updated all `WebRTCStreamManager` instances playback positions are synced to the new time stamp.

 ## Usage

 The `WebRTCStreamManager` class exposes a `connect` static method which is used to initialize a connection.
 Optionally it accepts a reference to a video element to automatically close the connection once the player is no longer on the DOM.

 ### Example webRtcUrlFactory function:

 The `WebRTCStreamManager.connect` method takes as a first argument a function that returns the webrtc-tracker endpoint with auth.

-The camera_id and auth query parameters are required, pos is optional.
+The camera_id query parameters are required, pos is optional.

+Authentication is handled either by cookie authentication before calling `WebRTCStreamManager.connect` or by providing an digest auth key using the auth query param.

+Cookie authentication is recommended because digest auth is disabled for 2fa enabled systems.

 ```typescript
 // Could be a direct connection '{serverIp}:{port}` or a cloud relayed connection '{serverId}.{cloudSystemId}.{relayUrl}'